 The world is a book, and those who do not travel read only one page!

-How I started traveling the world
+How I Started Travelling the World

 Back in 2010 my partner & I had the privilege of visiting some friends in Cyprus who were running an online business.
 Fed up with life in the UK following the recession of 2008/2009, and with failed offline businesses behind us, when our friends went traveling and invited us to housesit, we sold everything we owned inside of a week, rented our house out, and jumped on a plane (with, by the way, our 4-year-old daughter, about $1000 & a couple of credit cards).